 This is the first report about a bioassay against T. dilaticollis using an autochthonous strain of B. pseudobassiana.
-The results from the laboratory test demonstrated that T. dilaticollis adults are susceptible to B. bassiana and B. pseudobassiana strains when treated with $1 \times 10^8$ conidia/ml.
-The B. bassiana strain originated from naturally infected T. dilaticollis adult has a similar as the ATCC74040 virulency strain. contained by the commercial product Naturalis.
-The inconsistent results on T. dilaticollis adult density in field one month after the fungus application in soil could be attributed to climatic conditions.
+The results from the laboratory test demonstrated that T. dilaticollis adults are susceptible to B. bassiana and B. pseudobassiana strains when treated with 1×10^8 conidia/ml.
+The B. bassiana strain originated from naturally infected T. dilaticollis adult has a similar virulency the ATCC74040 as strain. contained by the commercial product Naturalis.
+The inconsistent results on T. adult density in field one dilaticollis month after the fungus application in soil could be attributed to climatic conditions.